 3. Avoid Office Gossip and Politics

 When identifying employees who have the potential to move into higher level jobs, management looks for members of the workforce who have exhibited the types of behaviors expected of leaders.
-Employees who have excellent skills, but whose behaviors and attitudes are not appropriate for organizational leaders are not likely to be tapped for promotions.
+Employees who have excellent skills, but whose behaviors and attitudes are not appropriate for organizational leaders, are not likely to be tapped for promotions.
 If you want to be considered for advancement opportunities, it's essential to make sure that you are seen as someone who is trustworthy and who focuses on being productive and finding solutions rather than participating in petty gossip and contributing to negative workplace attitudes.

 4. Cultivate a Professional Image

 While most people seem to realize that it's important to dress for success when interviewing for a new job, many individuals lose sight of the fact that maintaining a professional image is important once they go to work.
-If you are in an entry or mid-level position and want to position yourself for advancement, the image that you project can have a significant impact on whether or not you are viewed by management as being someone with the potential to move up.
+If you are in an entry or mid-level position and want to position yourself for advancement, the image that you project can have a significant impact on whether you are viewed by management as being someone with the potential to move up.

 The "conventional wisdom" that applies to job seekers is that you should dress for a job that's one level higher than the position that you are applying for when interviewing for a job.
 This can also apply to positioning yourself for career advancement.
-If you want to be considered for a promotion remember that, in a way, every day that you go to work is a job interview.
+If you want to be considered for a promotion, remember that, in a way, every day that you go to work is a job interview.
 Make sure that the image you project is one of professionalism, and that it's appropriate for the job you have today as well as for the one you hope to have in the future.

 5. Express Your Interest in Advancement